 When planting outside, spread a 2 to 4-inch layer of mulch around the base of your crops.
 Mulch prevents pests and weeds and helps with moisture retention.

-You should also mix in some fertilizer or compost into the soil when blooms appear, and again at the start of fall.
+You should also mix in some fertilizer, organic matter or compost into the soil when blooms appear, and again at the start of fall.

 Temperature: Tomatoes are highly susceptible to cold temperatures.
 Late spring frosts and early fall frosts might spell death for your plants.
 The risk is even higher if you live in an area with a short growing season.